Tailscale Tunnel Setup Guide

 - Sets up DNS entry at

-To remove a service:
+To remove a service from Funnel:

 Important notes: